What on earth is going on? You haven’t changed your eating habits but lately your clothes feel like they’ve been washed at the wrong temperature.

 Muscle mass also typically diminishes with age, slowing the rate at which your body burns calories (your metabolism).
 So, if you eat as you always have and don’t exercise more, you’re likely to expand.

-Stir other perimenopause and menopause symptoms into the cooking pot (think fatigue, joint pain, cravings and difficulty sleeping) and it’s easy to feel less like jumping about in legwarmers and more like slumping in front of the TV with a tube of Pringles.
+Stir other perimenopause and menopause symptoms into the cooking pot (think fatigue, joint pain, cravings and difficulty sleeping and it’s easy to feel less like jumping about in legwarmers and more like slumping in front of the TV with a sharing packet of crisps.